GeminiDRSoftware/DRAGONS/astrodata/doc/reduce_UsersManual/interfaces.rst

   N20100311S0090.fits

 .. note:: Comments are accommodated, both line and in-line. '=' signs `may` be
 	  used but this has meaning only for arguments that expect unitary values.
-	  The '=' is really quite unnecessary.
+The '=' is entirely unnecessary.

 	  White space is the only significant separator of arguments: spaces, tabs, newlines are all equivalent when argument parsing.
 This means